abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    ![](.././media/hybrid44.png "H1E3T3S19")

-   > **Note**: After enabling the assessment, wait for a few minutes to get it complete.
+   > **Note:** After enabling the assessment, wait for a few minutes to get it complete.

 1. Once the assessment is **completed**, click on it to see the results.
 The **Assessment results** will look like below:

     ![](.././media/H1E3T3S21.png "H1E3T3S21")

-   > **Note**: Now you can move to the next Exercise, you don't have to wait here for the Result to appear.
+   > **Note:** Now you can move to the next Exercise, you don't have to wait here for the Result to appear.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: